Applications are now open for 2018 entry and will close 5 September 2018.

 Students will be also presented with basic Statistics and Statistical software (Eviews - Semester A or B).

 Quantitative Research methods for Lawyers - optional non credit bearing (Semester B).

 - If you intend to apply for the Chartered Banker Diploma from the Chartered Banker Institute (CBI) you will be eligible for exemptions from the following Chartered Banker Diploma modules.

-- In addition to the subject specific credits, the CBI offers one further Notional credit for a core unit, for example if you study any combination of three of the following modules: Regulation of Financial Markets, Business Finance, Principles of Accounting, Financial Markets, Financial Economics, Commercial and Investment Banking, Secured Finance in Commercial Transactions.
+- In addition to the subject specific credits, the CBI offers one further Notional credit for a core unit, for example if you study any combination of three of the following modules: Regulation of Financial Markets, Business Finance, Principles of Accounting, Financial Economics, Commercial and Investment Banking, Secured Finance in Commercial Transactions.
 If you gain three credits, two subject specific credits and one notional, you will be eligible to apply for CBI Associate status.

 Optional short courses